ethz-asl/voxblox/docs/pages/Running-Voxblox.rst

 	roslaunch voxblox_ros basement_dataset.launch

 If you open rviz, you should be able to see the the mesh visualized on the ``/voxblox_node/mesh`` topic of type voxblox_msgs/Mesh, in the ``world`` static frame, as shown below.
+To display this topic, one should source ``catkin_ws/devel/setup.bash`` before starting rviz, to make it recognize this topic type.

 The mesh only updates once per second (this is a setting in the launch file).

 .. image:: http://i.imgur.com/nSX5Qsh.jpg
     :align: center